 Update documentation and operational procedures impacted by the change management process.

 Provide a status report to the Agency that includes new CMRs/CSRs, closed CMRs/CSRs, and the status for high priority CMRs/CSRs.
 The report shall include emergency production fixes and system outages during the reporting period.
 The report shall include performance standard results as requested by the Agency.
 The report should be delivered to the Agency at a frequency to be determined by the Agency.

+Workflow Management

+Support the Agency, as requested, in the transition to a new workflow management system.
+This may include but is not limited to testing and providing subject matter expertise to the Agency and vendor transitioning current workflows to the new system.

+Maintain and update as necessary the current IME workflow processes, until such time as the Agency has fully transitioned to a new workflow management system.
+Once the transition is complete the Contractor shall no longer be responsible for this activity.

+Reconfigure workflows as required to support revised business processes, until such time as the Agency has fully transitioned to a new workflow management system.
+Once the transition is complete the Contractor shall no longer be responsible for this activity.

+Conduct training for Agency staff and other IME Units for workflow management system, until such time as the Agency has fully transitioned to a new workflow management system.
+Once the transition is complete the Contractor shall no longer be responsible for this activity.

+Maintain and update as necessary the process for assigning and transferring claims within the workflow.

+Monitor activities and distribute Contractor workloads.

 1.3.1.4 Legacy Transition Services